astorDev/backi/continuous/article/index.md

 }
 ```

-We'll also make a registration helper method to encapsulate the management of life-cycle of our service:
+We'll also make a registration helper method to encapsulate the management of the life cycle of our service:

 ```csharp
 public static partial class Registration